LLM Targeted Underperformance Disproportionately Impacts Vulnerable Users: Introduction

 \section{Introduction}

 Despite their recent impressive performance, research studying large language models (LLMs) has highlighted the lingering presence of unacceptable model behaviors such as hallucination, toxic or biased text generation, or compliance with harmful tasks \cite{perez_red_2022}.
-Our work addresses the question of whether these undesirable behaviors manifest disparately across different users and domains.
+Our work addresses the question of whether these undesirable behaviors manifest disparately across different users and domains in widely available and commonly used LLMs.
 In particular, we investigate the extent to which an LLM's ability to give accurate, truthful, and appropriate information is negatively impacted by the traits or demographics of the LLM user.

+We are motivated by the prospect of LLMs to help address inequitable information accessibility worldwide by increasing access to informational resources in users' native languages in a user-friendly interface \cite{wang_chatgpt_2023}.
+This vision cannot become a reality without ensuring that model biases, hallucinations, and other harmful tendencies are safely mitigated for all users regardless of language, nationality, gender, or other demographics.

+In the social sciences, research has shown a widespread sociocognitive bias in native English speakers against non-native English speakers (regardless of social status), in which they are perceived as less educated, intelligent, competent, and trustworthy than native English speakers \citep{foucart_short_2019, lev-ari_why_2010}.
+A similarly biased perception towards non-native English speaking students' intelligence from US teachers has also been studied, showing potential disparities in academic and behavioral outcomes \citep{umansky_english_2021,garcia_teachers_2019}.
+Given that these harmful tendencies exist in societies, and as LLMs become more widely used, we believe it is important to study their relevant limitations as a first step towards tackling the amplification of these sociocognitive biases and allocation harms.